apache/incubator-stormcrawler/external/elasticsearch/README.md

 ![bla](https://pbs.twimg.com/media/CR1-waVWEAAh0u4.png)

+A dashboard for [Grafana](http://grafana.com/) is available from https://grafana.com/dashboards/2363.

 Warning
 ---------------------
 If you are running StormCrawler in distributed mode on a Storm 1.0.3 cluster or below, you'll need to upgrade the log4j and slf4j dependencies (see [STORM-2326](https://issues.apache.org/jira/browse/STORM-1386)).
 This won't be necessary in the next release of Apache Storm.